MicrosoftDocs/SupportArticles-docs/Outlook/Client/message-body/document-inserted-as-icon-with-hyperlink.md

 ## Symptoms

-When you use Microsoft Outlook 2016 or newer to connect to a Microsoft Exchange 2013 or earlier mailbox and you insert a OneDrive for Business or SharePoint file into a new email message, the attachment may be added to the body of the message as an icon with a hyperlink.
+You use Outlook 2016, Outlook 2019, or Outlook for Microsoft 365 to connect to a mailbox in Exchange Server 2013 or earlier versions.
+When you insert a OneDrive for Business or SharePoint file into a new email message, the attachment may be added to the body of the message as an icon with a hyperlink.

 ## Cause

-Outlook 2016 and newer include support for new Exchange Server document sharing functionality.
-This functionality is not supported with Exchange Server 2013 or earlier mailboxes.
+Outlook 2016, Outlook 2019, and Outlook for Microsoft 365 include support for new Exchange Server document sharing functionality.
+This functionality isn't supported with Exchange Server 2013 or earlier versions.

 ## Workaround